 Celebrate Your Individual, Healthy Body

 Your body is an amazing machine.
 It functions in fine form, regardless of “imperfections”, for all of the tasks you require of it, from hoisting kids to slugging laundry up and down the stairs, not to mention growing and birthing babies in the first place.
-So, while most of us may not be as thin as Heidi Klum appears to be a day after delivery, we might ask ourselves if she should really be the yardstick by which we are measuring.
+So, while most of us may not be as thin as Heidi Klum appears to be a day after delivery, we might ask ourselves if she should really be the wooden stick by which we are measuring.
 There is a reason she is in front of the camera providing for her children while the rest of us common folk are working quietly behind the scenes raising ours.
 I’m content with my normality, what about you?